 In these heightened states of awareness, having a more “vivid” sensation of your body and its connection to the environment allows people to tangibly feel perhaps the most crucial lesson in my program – the redirection and transfer of energy.

 Stress, self-consciousness, illness, and weakness drain vitality & awareness.
-Using these substances while not totally necessary are very helpful tools to access purer and higher states of awareness quicker and at a deeper level especially if the individual has little to no meditation or athletic experience.
+Using these substances while not totally necessary could possibly be helpful tools to access purer and higher states of awareness quicker and at a deeper level especially if the individual has little to no meditation or athletic experience.

 Do you feel like this way of fighting “holistic violence” is something a lot of people should know about?